willsmythe/limit-visibility-options/README.md

-# limit-visibility-options
+# Limit repo visibility policy

-Policy for limiting repo visibility options
+Policy that limits repos from being public.
+Non-compliant (public) repos are switched to private visibility.